kaz-utashiro/Getopt-EX-autocolor/README.md

         $ command -Mtermcolor::bg=

-    If the terminal luminance is unkown, nothing happens.
+    If the terminal luminance is unknown, nothing happens.
 Otherwise, the module insert **--light-terminal** or **--dark-terminal** option
     according to the luminance value.
 These options are defined as C$<move(0,0)> in this module and do nothing.
 They can be overridden